 There is still much uncertainty and only time will tell what form and scale WEF will adopt this year.
 There are pros and cons to digital and in-person events, but the pandemic seems to have resulted in the formation of a new hybrid model for conferences; to have the best of both worlds with physical and virtual components.

 It has also demonstrated the increased importance of strong content and for businesses to maintain their own distinct voice amongst the noise – appropriate thought leadership illustrates and reinforces the expertise and insight that the brand brings to the market.

 Conferences – whether virtual or hybrid – can play a critical role in raising awareness of your business and enhancing engagement around your new offerings or latest news.
 Digital events remove space limitations, meaning that a speaker or spokesperson can draw an almost limitless audience.
 This can be backed up by a communications strategy that helps to relay your message, stay relevant, navigate these uncharted territories and uncover new opportunities to drive visibility.

 However and wherever one is presenting, offering valuable content, yet staying concise enough to capture attention is key to being viewed as a leading commentator on the industry and generating long-term interest.

-This blog was written before the announcement by WEF to postpone the summit in Singapore from May to August 2021.
+This blog was written before the announcement by WEF to cancel the summit in Singapore this year.